 No one can refuse the call of Banh Goi with its crispy yellow shell which wraps inside a mouth-watering core of minced pork, mushroom, and vermicelli.
 Also, depending on your taste, you can add some vegetables such as turnip and carrot.
 Pillow cake is often served with a basket of herbs and a small bowl of sweet and sour dipping sauce, which is a mixture of fish sauce, sugar, vinegar added with garlic and some slices of green papaya.
 To enjoy deep fried Banh Goi, you can go to the address of 52 Ly Quoc Su, Hoan Kiem District.

 If you want an escape from the endless hustle and bustle of Hanoi streets, then a cup of egg coffee in an almost-hidden café down a narrow lane would bring peace to your mind.
 With the unique combination of a little egg yolk, sugar and robusta coffee, Ca Phe Trung has a taste that you can be found nowhere else in the world.

 The drink is made by mixing egg yolks with sugar, then pour the mixture into a cup of black coffee, the mixture would float to the top, creating a layer of delectable egg cream, whose taste is somewhat like vanilla.
 To enhance the taste, powder coffee, condensed milk, and a little butter are also added.
 Ca Phe Trung is often served in two versions, hot and cold, depending on the wish of the customers.
 Each version of the drink would bring a totally distinctive experience.
-The best cups of Ca Phe Trung can be found in Café Giang at 39 Nguyen Huu Huan, Hoan Kiem District, Hanoi.
+The best Ca Phe Trung can be found in Café Giang at 39 Nguyen Huu Huan, Hoan Kiem District, Hanoi.

 » Read more: Top 6 Best Street Foods in Vietnam